-JEE Main Paper 2 Analysis is available here.
+JEE Main 2026 Paper 2 Analysis will be available here after the exam ends.
 Candidates can check here JEE Main paper 2 analysis to know difficulty level of exam.
 The exam analysis is based on feedback of students who appeared in exam.
-Various coaching institutes also shares JEE Main analysis of paper 2 and the same is available here.
+Various coaching institutes also share JEE Main analysis of paper 2 and the same is made available here.

 JEE Main paper 2 analysis will help the students who would be appearing in the exam by understanding the difficulty level of question and subject-wise weightage of topics in the exam.

-NTA will conduct the JEE Main 2025 paper 2 exam for session 1 in January.
+NTA will conduct the JEE Main 2026 paper 2 exam for session 1 on January 29.
 The second session will be held in April.
 Candidates can check here previous year analysis of JEE Main exam.

 - JEE Main 2024 Paper-2 Analysis for session 1